-Join Simon Allardice for an in-depth discussion in this video Creating multiple test methods, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Creating multiple test methods, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] I'm looking at the unit test code…and right now, my test is this one method just called test,…which is testing two methods in my BankAccount class,…the deposit method and the withdraw method…within a search for each one.…And while this is a simple and easy enough test to read,…it is more common to create separate methods…in the unit test code, testing these separate methods…in the application code.…So I'm going to split this up into one test for deposit…and a different test for withdraw,…because we really want our test to be small,…self-contained, simple, easy to read, easy to change.…